Updated: Jun 8, 2022

 Research shows that the ketogenic diet can be an effective tool for short-term weight loss due to calorie reduction, increased feeling of fullness from fats and protein, potentially decreased appetite from ketosis, and increased caloric need from converting non-carbohydrate energy sources to glucose (1).
 However, as mentioned above, this weight loss may be short-lived.
 Some studies show that those following a keto diet lose more lean mass than their non-keto counterparts and they may have more trouble keeping weight off long term (2, 3).
 One review found that subjects on low-carb diets were more likely to have fat stored around their organs, which can lead to problems like non-alcoholic fatty liver disease (2).

-Ketogenic diets may initially help with glucose control for folks with diabetes since they're decreasing carbohydrate intake so drastically.
+Ketogenic diets may initially help with glucose control for folks with diabetes due to the drastic decrease in carbohydrates.
 However, in a prospective cohort of non-diabetic men, health professionals younger than 65 years old followed during 20 years, a low-carbohydrate diet high in animal proteins and fats was associated with a two-fold increased risk of type 2 diabetes.
-On the other hand, a low-carbohydrate diet high in vegetable proteins and fats was associated with a decreased risk of type 2 diabetes (3).
+On the other hand, a low-carbohydrate diet high in vegetable proteins and plant-based fat was associated with a decreased risk of type 2 diabetes (3).

 Outcomes related to cardiovascular disease (CVD) like cholesterol, triglycerides, and blood pressure show mixed results.
 These results may be inconsistent because the types of fats (saturated versus unsaturated) and carbohydrate (simple versus complex) subjects consume can vary greatly.
 A ketogenic diet composed of unsaturated fatty acids (from plants) may protect the heart while ketogenic diets consisting of saturated (from animals) and processed fats may contribute to heart disease.
 Similarly, carbohydrates consisting of fruits, vegetables and whole grains are cardio-protective compared to processed carbohydrates and added sugars.